Deryan98/MoviesApp/Readme.md

 3. It will install the application on the Android device and will depend entirely on Metro Bundler.
 This means that the application is configured for the development environment, and not for a production environment.

 4. Once installed, the application will start running on your device.

-> Note that the command used is a shortening of the official command used in the documentation with react native cli: `react-native run-android` or if you did not install this tool globally you can use it from the "node_modules" folder by prepending the npx command: `npx react-native run-android`.